wiggywombathead/proteus/documentation/notes.md

 IRQ is a notification to the CPU that something happened in the hardware that the CPU should know about e.g. keypress, accessing privileged memory, receiving network packet.
-To determine which device can trigger interrupts and which has triggered one, we use the IRG peripheral, located at offset `0xb000` from the peripheral base address.
+To determine which device can trigger interrupts and which has triggered one, we use the IRQ peripheral, located at offset `0xb000` from the peripheral base address.
 The peripheral has three types of registers - pending, enable, and disable.
 Pending - indicate whether a given interrupt has been triggered.
 Used to